All Sin is Equal Right? Why You Can’t Have it Both Ways

 And He said to me, “My grace is sufficient for you, for My strength is made perfect in weakness.”
 Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
 2 Corinthians 12:9

 Also, remember this…In God’s eyes, it doesn’t matter!
-Sin is sin…If I’m guilty of stealing candy, and another person is guilty, of being a pedophile, we are both worthy of receiving God’s grace, “IF” we have a repentant heart, and ask God’s forgiveness, God will extend it to both!
+Sin is sin…If you are guilty of stealing candy, and another person is guilty, of being a pedophile, you are both worthy of receiving God’s grace, “IF” you have a repentant heart, and ask God’s forgiveness, God will extend it to both!